iGEM-Thessaloniki-2019/DNA-Strand-Displacment/README.md

 ### Usage and our code

 The scripts that we used for the different systems are present in  the directory "DNA_Srand_Displacement_Simulations/KinDA/Soloveichik_Simulation/Input_files" and "DNA_Srand_Displacement_Simulations/KinDA/One_Lufree_reaction_simulation/Input_files".
-The first directory has the input files for the system described by Dr. Soloveichik while the second
+The first directory has the input files for the system described by Dr. Soloveichik while the second defines one reaction of the Lufree system.
+The .pil files define the sequences, the toeholds, the domains and the components of the circuit and the .sh files contain the process pipeline.
+Concering the json_to_box_figure.py and the json_to_csv.py, they first calculates the tempory deplation of each component and creates a figure and the second, prints the inetic data in a csv file.

-"DNA_Srand_Displacement_Simulations/KinDA/One_Lufree_reaction_simulation/Output_files/" and in "DNA_Srand_Displacement_Simulations/KinDA/Soloveichik_Simulation/Output_files".

-The .pil file contains sequences, strands and complexes for the system.
-The one containing the sequences of our first experiment is system.pil The one containing the sequences of the first reaction in the system is first-reaction.pil

-This file takes multiple hours or even days to complete, depending on the number of system objects

-pil_to_all.sh is a bash file doing the sytem analysis and the simulation of the system.
-At the end it exports a concentration - time diagram for the specified conponents a .txt containing the table of the figure, a .pil containing all the system data and a .json file used in the following pil_to_box_figure.py and json_to_csv.py
-This file takes multiple hours or even days to complete, depending on the number of system objects.

-json_to_box_figure.py creates a diagram of the temporary depletion between the specified complexes.

-json_to_csv.py converts .pil file into a .csv file.
+The output of each process are files that contain the kinetic data of each reaction and figures for simulations of predifined initial concetrations.
+These results are present in the directory "DNA_Srand_Displacement_Simulations/KinDA/One_Lufree_reaction_simulation/Output_files/" and in "DNA_Srand_Displacement_Simulations/KinDA/Soloveichik_Simulation/Output_files".

+We have to note that the soloveichik system took multiple days days to complet on an 8 core processor.

 # Visual DSD Tool